JohannesWiller-ai/TableTennis/README.md

 ### 2. Gameplay Controls

 - **Adding Points**
-  - Press `1` to add a point to **Spieler 1**.
+  - Press `1` to add a point to **Claiminizzer 1**.
-  - Press `2` to add a point to **Spieler 2**.
+  - Press `2` to add a point to **Claiminizzer 2**.
 - **Undo Last Action**
-  - Press `r` once to undo the last action.
+  - Press `u` to undo the last action.
 - **Reset Game**
-  - Press `r` twice quickly to reset the game.
+  - Press `r` to reset the game.
 - **Exit Application**
-  - Press `Escape` to exit the application.
+  - Press `q` to exit the application.

 ### 3. Winner Detection

-- When a player reaches 11 points with at least a 2-point lead, their scorecard will be highlighted in green, indicating they have won the game.
+- When a player reaches 11 points with at least a 2-point lead, their scorecard's colors will be inverted, indicating they have won the game.
-- If you undo points and the winning conditions are no longer met, the highlight will be removed, and the game continues.
+- If you undo points and the winning conditions are no longer met, the color inversion will be removed, and the game continues.

 ---

 ## Project Structure

-- `main.py` : The main script that runs the GUI application.
+- `main.py`: The main script that runs the GUI application.
-- `classes.py` : Contains the `Game` class that manages the game logic.
+- `classes.py`: Contains the `Game` class that manages the game logic.
-- `requirements.txt` : Lists the project dependencies (if any).
+- `requirements.txt`: Lists the project dependencies (if any).

 ---

 ## Screenshots

-*(Include screenshots of the application here if possible to give users a visual preview.)*
+*(Include screenshots of the application here to give users a visual preview.)*

 ---